 How we spend time shapes our character, our happiness, our success and our future.
 What do you do in your free time?
 How does God want us to spend our time?

 A few years ago an African friend making her first trip to a Western nation visited our home.
 She observed my wife working in the house and preparing dinner.
 She was amazed to see one labor-saving device after the other: an electric stove, a large refrigerator and freezer, a microwave oven, a garbage disposal, a dishwasher, a washer and dryer, and a vacuum cleaner.

 Finally, she turned to my wife in astonishment and asked, “What do you do with all your time?”
 Most of our friend’s day, every day, was taken up with performing by hand the tasks accomplished by our appliances.
 She couldn’t imagine having so much free time.

-It’s an interesting question to consider: What do we do with all our time?
+It’s an interesting question to consider: What do we do with all our free time?

 We may not feel like it, but people today have more free time than ever before.
 For most of human history, people had to spend almost every waking moment providing food, clothing and shelter for themselves and their families.
 It is still that way in much of the world.

 Yet, according to a recent report by the U.S. Department of Labor, Americans over the age of 15 average more than five hours of free time a day.
 That’s almost a third of the time we’re awake!
 And, according to the same report, most of that unprecedented leisure time is used for entertainment: television, surfing the Web, video games and so on.